visgl/deck.gl/docs/developer-guide/base-maps/using-with-mapbox.md

 When using deck.gl and Mapbox, there are three options you can choose from:

-1. All Deck.gl environments support deep integration with Mapbox features using the [@deck.gl/mapbox](../../api-reference/mapbox/overview.md) module.
+1. All deck.gl environments support deep integration with Mapbox features using the [@deck.gl/mapbox](../../api-reference/mapbox/overview.md) module.
 This is recommended approach as it supports interleaved and overlaid rendering, as well as Mapbox controls and plugins.
-See [Inserting Deck.gl into the Mapbox container](#inserting-deckgl-into-the-mapbox-container).
+See [Inserting deck.gl into the Mapbox container](#inserting-deckgl-into-the-mapbox-container).
-2. The Deck.gl React API supports an additional configuration when you just need a map backdrop and prefer to use the Deck API for [interactivity](../../developer-guide/interactivity.md).
-See [Inserting Mapbox into the Deck.gl container](#inserting-mapbox-into-the-deckgl-container).
+2. The deck.gl React API supports an additional configuration when you just need a map backdrop and prefer to use the Deck API for [interactivity](../../developer-guide/interactivity.md).
+See [Inserting Mapbox into the deck.gl container](#inserting-mapbox-into-the-deckgl-container).
-3. Finally, Deck.gl offers out-of-the-box integration with Mapbox when using the [Scripting API](https://deck.gl/docs/get-started/using-standalone#using-the-scripting-api).
+3. Finally, deck.gl offers out-of-the-box integration with Mapbox when using the [Scripting API](https://deck.gl/docs/get-started/using-standalone#using-the-scripting-api).

-## Inserting Deck.gl into the Mapbox container
+## Inserting deck.gl into the Mapbox container

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';